-Portugal promotes some of the most famous Medieval Fairs in the world.
-They happen most frequently in July and August, in days to be specified each year.
+Portugal promotes the most prominent medieval fairs in the world.
+They happen especially in July and August, on different days each year.

-Depending on the city, you can expect a lot – something like the sensation of being in a huge set, joining the cast of a medieval film from a book by Ken Follett.
+Depending on the city, you can raise your expectations.
+It’s like being on a vast set, joining the cast of a medieval film based on Ken Follett’s book.

-I will show you some details, with many photos, vibrant videos, and tips for your visit.
+I will show you details with photos and vibrant videos.
+As always, expect tips for your visit.

-Take your sword, your helmet, your magic potion… and come with me before the guards of the king find us wandering around.
+Take your sword, helmet, and magic potion… and come with me before the king guards find us wandering around.

 Medieval Fairs in Portugal

-The Historic Center of the city changes to create a – guess what? – medieval atmosphere.
+The city’s Historic Center changes to create a – guess what? – medieval atmosphere.

-Facades of buildings are covered with an ancient style.
+People cover the facades of buildings with an ancient style.
 Workers appear in different costumes of that time.
 Bars and restaurants replace modern seats and tables with old ones – sometimes made of straw – and serve beer in clay mugs.
 The money used to pay the bill may be a coin created especially for the event.

-Some details are shocking now, but were natural or common on that time.
-Like the corpses of hanged people (dolls, of course!), or people tortured in many other ways.
-In the open sky, visible to everyone.
+Some details are shocking now but were natural or common at that time.
+In the open sky, corpses of hanged people (dolls, of course!) are visible to everyone.
 We also see sufferers (actors) of several tortures.

-The local castle is obviously part of the show.
-In fact, the best place to be.
+The local castle is part of the show.
+The best place to be.
 Moving around and inside it, we find actors dressed like knights, bishops, slaves, kings, criminals, artists, wizards.

 They interact with us.
-I still laugh aloud when remembering a scene in the castle of Castro Marim (Algarve): an actress, in the role of a slave, chased me begging for help, because she had just escaped her “owner.”
+I still laugh aloud when remembering a scene in the castle of Castro Marim (Algarve).
+In the role of a slave, an actress chased me, begging for help because she had escaped her “owner.”

-I highly recommend you spend a little more with tickets for the daily extra shows.
-Those include knight battles, castle invasions, horse rides, dance numbers, etc. The performances may be simple in some cities, like Silves (Algarve), the shows are simple.
-But they are impressive in Santa Maria da Feira.
-Astonishing.
-Jaw-dropping.
+I highly recommend spending a little more on tickets for the extra daily shows.
+Those include knight battles, castle invasions, horse rides, dance numbers, etc. The performances may be simple in some cities, like Silves (Algarve), but impressive in others.
+For instance, in Santa Maria da Feira, the shows are astonishing, jaw-dropping.

 There are no specific days for each city.
-You need to check in advance to your trip.
+You need to check in advance.
 (I will show you below links to official web pages.)

 The number of medieval days depends on the city.
 Usually, the event happens for at least three days.
 Some of them extend to more than ten days.

-The tickets give access to a full day.
+The tickets give access to one full day.

-The most acclaimed Medieval Fair of Portugal takes place in Santa Maria da Feira (discover the city in Google Maps).
-The dimension of its production is comparable to the production of a film.
+Portugal’s most acclaimed medieval fair takes place in Santa Maria da Feira (discover the city on Google Maps).
+The dimension of their production is comparable to the production of a film.
 Battle sequences, for instance, are jaw-dropping.
-In fact, it is promoted as the largest medieval recreation event in Europe.
+It is understandable why the city promotes the event as the most prominent medieval recreation in Europe.

-Óbidos – one of the most famous places for tourism in Portugal – is another notable example.
+Óbidos – one of Portugal’s most notable tourist places – is another outstanding example.

-The Algarve, southern Portugal, promotes Medieval Fairs in two cities: Silves and Castro Marim.
-They are both famous, but I prefer the one in Castro Marim, at the border with Spain.
+The Algarve, southern Portugal, promotes medieval fairs in two cities: Silves and Castro Marim.
+They are both famous, but I prefer the one in Castro Marim, Spain’s border.
 They invest much more effort and money.
 The name of the event there, to be precise, is Medieval Days, not Medieval Fair.

-Here are the links to the most famous events: Santa Maria da Feira, Óbidos, Castro Marim, Silves.
+Here are the links to the major events: Santa Maria da Feira, Óbidos, Castro Marim, and Silves.
 If there is no English version, use a tool like Google Translate or a web browser that offers automatic translation.

 Tips and warnings

-Before the video, I have some tips and warnings for you.
+Before the videos, I have some tips and warnings for you.

-As I said, the largest Medieval Fairs happen in Summer, especially July and August.
-This season is relentless in Portugal, even more in the Algarve.
-Expect extremely hot and dry days.
+As I said, the major medieval fairs happen in Summer, especially in July and August.
+This season usually is ruthless in Portugal, even more in the Algarve.
+Expect sweltering and dry days.

-If you plan to be in a Medieval Fair during the day, I recommend sunglasses, sunscreen, and a hat.
+If you plan to be in a medieval fair during the day, I recommend sunglasses, sunscreen, and a hat.
 And drink a lot.
 (Beer?
 A lot of beer?
 The delicious Portuguese beer?
 Ok, do drink a lot.
 I promise to tell nobody.)

 The best time to go

-The event can start in the early afternoon and should extend until the end of the night, maybe dawn.
+The event will probably start in the early afternoon and should extend until the end of the night, maybe dawn.

-I am crazy for all those Medieval Fairs.
-I look like a child in Disney World.
-So, I stay there day and night.
+I am crazy for medieval fairs (dazzled like a child at Disney World).
+So, I stay day and night.

-Damas, it will not be possible to spend all they there.
-I’ll have to choose to go in the afternoon or at night.
+Damas, it will not be possible to spend all day there.
 What do you suggest?

-It depends only on your preferences.
-Please consider the following:
+It depends on your preferences.
+Please, consider the following:

 - Fewer people.